deescuderoo/turbopack/README.md

 Follow the [official instructions](https://cmake.org/install/).

-### LCov

-Follow the [official instructions](http://ltp.sourceforge.net/coverage/lcov.php) (also available in the standard Ubuntu repository).

 ### Catch2

-We require version 2 of Catch2 (the current version is 3).
+Even though this is optional, unit tests are included and can be run, but this requires version 2 of Catch2 (the current version is 3).
+This is not needed to run the protocol without the tests.
-To install version 2, proceed as follows:
+To install version 2 of Catch2, proceed as follows:
 ```
 $ git clone -b v2.x https://github.com/catchorg/Catch2.git
 $ cd Catch2